brianddk/pyexch/README.md

 ## Future Plans

-- [x] Add PUT and DELETE methods for Coinbase (untested)
-- [x] Mask input on private data so it's is muted on screen
 - [ ] Add [AES encryption][n], or port samples to [CryptoDomeX][o]
 - [ ] Add Kraken as a supported Exchange
 - [ ] Add Binance as a supported Exchange (from USA ?!?)